 An Overview of the Case

 After undergoing a mesh hernia repair, Mills filed a products liability action against the defendants in this case asserting that the mesh caused a seroma and had “adhered to her bowels,” resulting in significant injuries.
-Mills sought to bring in the Swedish corporation, Getinge AB, by mailing a copy of the documents to be served to its US subsidiary, Maquet.
-Formal Hague Service was not attempted and, consequently, Getinge AB filed a motion to dismiss on the grounds that Mills had failed to effect proper service.
+Among other corporations named, Mills sought to bring in the Swedish corporation, Getinge AB, by mailing a copy of the documents to be served to its US subsidiary, Maquet.
+Getinge AB filed a motion to dismiss on the grounds that Mills had failed to effect proper service.

 Was Service on Maquet Proper Under Federal Law?